 Sharing is our way of identification.
 We share our experience, strength and hope with others.
 Through listening and sharing with others in recovery, we find we are not alone.
 Everyone is given a chance to share but no one is forced to share.

-Fellowship can help end the isolation and give you a new feeling of belonging.
+Fellowship can help end the isolation and give you a new sense of belonging.
 Codependents may get together before, after or outside of meetings to share and socialize.
 We practice using our new, healthier behaviors with others who are on the journey alongside us.
-MinnCoDA encourages individuals and groups to plan fun events and invite others to join in.
-Fellowship gives people a chance to ask questions, receive appropriate feedback and practice new skills.
-Check out our fellowship events and service pages for more on this…
+MinnCoDA encourages individuals and groups to plan and participate in Meetups and invite others to join too.
+Fellowship gives people a chance to ask questions, receive appropriate feedback, develop new skills and have fun!

 You may be asking yourself, “How do I stop being codependent?” or “Can I recover from codependency?”
-Applying the Steps and practicing the Traditions helps us to realize many of our problems have a solution.
+Applying the 12 Steps and practicing the 12 Traditions helps us to realize many of our problems have a solution.
 Working the Steps means to use them in a personal program of recovery.
 The Steps are a suggested program and not a requirement for membership in CoDA.
 It is through working the Steps that the most progress can be gained.
 We return to the Steps many times through out our recovery program.

 Sponsors are recovering codependents who are willing to share their experience, strength and hope with us.
 They are who we call for help when we are confused or overwhelmed.
 They can also be friends who work the program with us.
 Other ways to find sponsorship support include co-sponsorship and group sponsorship.
 You and another member may co-sponsor each other, sharing what you are learning with each other.
 Some members have started sponsorship groups which meet regularly to share and work the program.

-Sponsoring others in the program is a way to deepen our own recovery, practicing good boundaries and other recovery skills.
-If you are ready to step up in service by sponsoring others, find more guidance by clicking on Sponsorship in the heading above.
+Sponsoring others in the program is a way to deepen our own recovery, practice good boundaries and other recovery skills.